Witnessing genuine multipartite entanglement in phase space with controlled Gaussian unitaries: States Detected by Corollary

 To obtain the plotted data, we numerically optimized $\|\mathbf{C}(\rhoW;\Xi)\|_1$ over $\Xi$ many times, each time starting with $N$ random points in phase space for $\Xi$, then reporting the maximum $\left\|\mathbf{C}\right\|_1$ found over all starting points.
 The required measurement settings $\{\xi -\xi' : \xi,\xi' \in \Xi\}$ that correspond to the optimal $\left\|\mathbf{C}\right\|_1$ are reported for several choices of $\eta$ and $N$ in \cref{fig:witDBS_W}(b-e).
 Generally, we find that the number of measurement settings required increases with both the loss parameter $\eta$ and the number of modes $M$.

-That said, one still requires only $\sim 45$ phase space points to detect the GME of a W state for $3 \leq M \leq 5$.
-This requires fewer points than to perform the numerical integral in \cref{sec:P-finite} for $M=3$ with a large grid size $\Delta = 0.2$ and radius $r=1$, which requires measurements of the Wigner function at $\sim \pi r^2 /\Delta^2 \approx 78$ phase space points.
-Furthermore, unlike in the case of \cref{sec:P-finite}, we can theoretically guarantee the presence of GME with $\sim 45$ phase space points for this witness, given of course that the implemented measurements are well-characterized.
+That said, one still requires only $\sim 45$ phase-space points to detect the GME of a $W$ state for $3 \leq M \leq 5$.
+This requires fewer points than the numerical integral in \cref{sec:P-finite} for $M=3$ with a large grid spacing $\Delta = 0.2$ and radius $r=1$, which requires measurements of the Wigner function at $\sim \pi r^2 /\Delta^2 \approx 78$ phase-space points.
+Furthermore, unlike in the case of \cref{sec:P-finite}, we can theoretically guarantee the presence of GME with $\sim 45$ phase-space points for this witness, provided that the implemented measurements are well-characterized.

 Performing the same analysis for the lossy entangled cat state, we similarly find that the matrix elements of $\mathbf{C}(\rhoCat;\Xi)$ are

 As before, we explicitly construct $\mathbf{C}(\rhoCat;\Xi)$ with numerically optimized phase-space points $\Xi$, and plot its trace norm $\|\mathbf{C}(\rhoCat;\Xi)\|_1$ against the loss parameter $\eta$ and cat size $|\gamma|$ for different dimensions $N$ in \cref{fig:cat_state_hybrid}.